JamesZor/images_ml_testbed/README.md

 # images_ml_testbed

+## Simple models experiment

+A simple CNN and MLR model

 # Data Type Performance Experiment

 A comprehensive analysis of different tensor data types (float32, float16, int8) and their impact on model accuracy, performance, and memory efficiency in machine learning workflows.